 Most of the cities in Nepal provide excellent internet and communication services.
 Wi-Fi is also a popular means of getting connected to the internet.
 Wi-Fi is even available in many public places across the country.
 There are privatized and government service providers that are working 24/7 for reliable internet and communication.
 Sim cards are reliable ways of accessing the internet and telecommunication corporations like NTC and Ncell offer Sim cards at a reasonable price.
 The villages in popular destinations of Nepal have Wi-Fi for the visitors as well.

-Telephones, Television, Newspaper, and Radio are few other means of communication.
+Telephones, Television, newspapers, and Radio are a few other means of communication.
 These means are overshadowed by the usage of the internet and smartphones but offer great and reliable connectivity.
 The country code of Nepal is +977.
-Newspapers are available on daily, weekly, fortnight, or monthly basis.
+Newspapers are available on a daily, weekly, fortnight, or monthly basis.

 - Traveling alone in Nepal

-Language and cultural barrier are one of the major challenges of traveling alone in Nepal.
+Language and cultural barriers are some of the major challenges of traveling alone in Nepal.
 The official language of Nepal is Nepali; however, English is also widely spoken.
 Similarly, Nepal is marvelously bounded by cultural norms and values.
-With the exceptions of some culturally immoral behavior, people will find no trouble to travel across Nepal.
-Nepal is also safer than most of the countries when it comes to solo travel.
+With the exceptions of some culturally immoral behavior, people will find no trouble traveling across Nepal.
+Nepal is also safer than most countries when it comes to solo travel.
 Even Solo trekking is legal in Nepal excluding some of the high-risk destinations.
 However, hiring a guide along is highly recommended when it comes to trek and going through rural areas.
 Other than that there is no discrimination or difference in services provided to a solo traveler.
 The people are friendly and socializing is a lot easier.
 Part of this is due to the Nepali society’s openness to all cultures and religions.

 - Safety and Security